opentoonz/opentoonz_docs/source/managing_palettes_and_styles.rst

 Managing Palettes and Styles
 ============================
-In OpenToonz, each Toonz raster and vector animation level comes with its own palette containing styles that can be used to draw lines and paint lines and areas.
-Raster levels, on the contrary, can be edited by using styles available in the raster drawing palette, that is shared by all of the raster levels.
+In OpenToonz, each Toonz Vector and Toonz Raster animation levels comes with their own palette, containing styles that can be used to *draw lines* and *paint lines and areas*.
+Raster levels, on the contrary, can be just edited by using the styles available in the **Raster Drawing Palette**, that is shared by all of the raster levels in the project.

-In Toonz levels, palette styles are interactively “linked” to drawn lines and filled areas by using indexes.
+In Toonz Vector and Toonz Raster levels, palette styles are interactively “linked” to drawn *lines* and filled *areas* by using indexes.
 The main advantage of this method is that if you edit a style of the palette, all the lines and filled areas using that style will be automatically updated.
-This allows you to change or calibrate colors, even after the painting process has been done, without correcting the style line by line, or area by area.
+This allows you to change or calibrate colors, even after the painting process has been done, without having to correct the style line by line, or area by area in the image.

-In raster levels, palette styles are simply used to draw or touch up images, and no link exists between the styles and the drawn lines.
-This palette, named Raster Drawing Palette, is shared by all the raster levels belonging to a specific project and is stored in the ``+palettes``  project default folder (see  :ref:`Project Default Folders <project_default_folders>`  ).
+In Raster levels, palette styles are simply used to draw or touch up the image, and no link exists between the styles and the already drawn lines.
+This palette, named **Raster Drawing Palette**, is shared by all the Raster levels belonging to a specific project and is stored in the **+palettes**  project default folder (see  :ref:`Project Default Folders <project_default_folders>`  ).

-.. note:: All the editing performed in palettes and styles is not saved until you save the related Toonz level, the palette itself, or the Save All command is used (see  :ref:`Saving Levels <saving_levels>`  ).
+.. note:: All the editing performed in palettes and styles is not saved until you save the related Toonz level, the palette itself, or the **Save All** command is used (see  :ref:`Saving Levels <saving_levels>`  ).

 .. _the_palette_window:

 The Palette Editor
 ------------------

-The palette editor displays the styles of the current animation level that are used, or can be used, to draw and paint the level itself.
+The Palette Editor displays the styles of the current animation level that are (or can be) used, to draw and paint the level.

 |palette|

-The default palette of any new Toonz vector level contains only the plain black color; the default palette of a Toonz raster level contains the colors recognized during the cleanup process.
-Any palette always contains the Color 0 item, that allows you to remove any style from lines and filled areas.
+The default palette of any new **Toonz Vector** level contains only the plain black color; the default palette of a **Toonz Raster** level contains either the plain black color, for new levels, or the colors recognized during the cleanup process, for cleaned up levels from scans.
+Any palette always contains the **Color_0** item, that allows you to remove any style from *lines* and filled *areas*.

 .. note:: Each palette can contain up to 4096 styles.

-Styles in the palette can be displayed in different modes:
+Styles in the Palette Editor can be displayed in different modes:

-- Small Thumbnails View displays styles as small squares.
+- **Small Thumbnails View** displays styles as small squares.
 The style index is displayed at the bottom right corner.
 Full name of the style can be displayed as a tooltip.

-- Medium Thumbnails View displays styles as medium squares.
+- **Medium Thumbnails View** displays styles as medium squares.
 You can read the first letters of the name of the style directly inside the chips; the style index is displayed at the bottom right corner.
 Full name of the style can be displayed as a tooltip.

-- Large Thumbnails View displays styles as large squares.
+- **Large Thumbnails View** displays styles as large squares.
 You can read the first letters of the name of the style directly inside the chips; the style index is displayed at the bottom right corner.
 Full name of the style can be displayed as a tooltip.

-- List View displays style thumbnails next to their names in a list; the index of the style is displayed as a tooltip.
+- **List View** displays style thumbnails next to their names in a list; the index of the style is displayed as a tooltip.
 If the palette styles refer to a studio palette, its path will be displayed along with the style name (see  :ref:`Using the Studio Palette <using_the_studio_palette>`  ).

-By default each palette is active, that means that it automatically displays the styles of the current animation level, but it can be turned off in order not to be updated when you select a different level.
-In this way, by opening more than one palette it is possible to compare and edit palettes referring to different animation levels at the same time.
+By default any palette is active, that means that it automatically displays the styles of the current animation level, but it can be turned off in order not to be updated when you select a different level.
+In this way, by opening more than one palette it's possible to compare and edit palettes referring to different animation levels at the same time.

-Palettes also can be saved as independent files in TPL format, to be loaded back into the scene to retrieve colors, or to be used with the External Palette FX (see  :ref:`Using the File Browser <using_the_file_browser>`  and  :ref:`External Palette <external_palette>`  ).
+Palettes also can be saved as independent files in TPL format to be loaded back into the scene to retrieve colors, or to be used with the **External Palette** effect (see  :ref:`Using the File Browser <using_the_file_browser>`  and  :ref:`External Palette <external_palette>`  ).

-.. note:: Most of the palette editing described below can be applied to the palette viewer available in the studio palette as well (see  :ref:`Using the Studio Palette <using_the_studio_palette>`  ).
+.. note:: Most of the palette editing described below can be applied to the **Palette** viewer available in the **Studio Palette** as well (see  :ref:`Using the Studio Palette <using_the_studio_palette>`  ).

 .. tip:: **To change the palette display mode:**

     Do one of the following:

-    - Click the option button (|option|) on the right of the top bar of the palette editor, and choose a display mode from the menu that opens.
+    - Click the option button (|option|) on the right of the top bar of the **Palette Editor**, and choose a display mode from the menu that opens.

-    - Use the standard zoom ``+`` or ``-`` shortcut keys in the palette editor to increase or decrease the styles chips size.
+    - Use the standard zoom **+** or **-** shortcut keys in the **Palette Editor** to increase or decrease the styles chips size.

 .. tip:: **To make the palette inactive or active:**

-    Click the switch button (|switch|) on the right of the palette editor title bar.
+    Click the **Switch** button (|switch|) on the right of the **Palette Editor** title bar.

 .. tip:: **To save a palette with a different name in a different location:**

-    1. Click the Save Palette As button (|save_as|) in the top bar of the palette editor.
+    1. Click the **Save Palette As** button (|save_as|) in the top bar of the **Palette Editor**.

-    2. In the browser that opens choose a location and name for the palette you want to save, and click the Save button.
+    2. In the browser that opens choose a location and name for the palette you want to save, and click the **Save** button.

-.. note:: The Save Palette As command creates a copy of the palette with a different file name and location, but does not change the name and location of the palette used in the scene.
+.. note:: The **Save Palette As** command creates a copy of the palette with a different file name and location, but does not change the name and location of the palette used in the scene.

 .. _arranging_palette_styles_and_pages:

 Arranging Palette Styles and Pages
 ''''''''''''''''''''''''''''''''''
 Palette styles can be added, named, reordered and arranged in pages.
-They can be copied and pasted from one position to another, or from a palette to another.
+They can be copied and pasted from one position to another, or from one palette to another.

-.. note:: When styles used for painting drawings are cut, lines and areas painted with them will be displayed in red; if they are deleted, you will be prompted whether to delete the styles only and show the lines and areas painted with them in red, or to delete the lines and areas painted with them as well.
+.. note:: When styles used for painting drawings are **Cut**, lines and areas painted with them will be displayed in **red**; if they are **Deleted**, you will be prompted whether to delete the styles only and show the lines and areas painted with them in red, or to delete the lines and areas painted with them as well.

 .. tip:: **To select a style:**

     Do one of the following:

-    - Click it in the palette editor.
+    - Click it in the **Palette Editor**.

     - Use the number keys on the main or numerical keyboards to select the corresponding style.

-.. note:: When in Medium/Large Thumbnails View a visual cue of which key shortcut corresponds to which style is shown on the upper center of each style chip.
+.. note:: When in **Medium/Large Thumbnails View** a visual cue of which key shortcut corresponds to which style is shown on the upper center of each style chip.

-.. note:: In case of having more than 10 styles in the current palette, you can use the Tab key on the keyboard to switch to the next bank of 10 styles.
+.. note:: In case of having more than 10 styles in the current palette, you can use the **Tab key** on the keyboard to switch to the next bank of 10 styles.

 .. tip:: **To select multiple styles:**